Theoretical and Experimental Constraints for the Equation of State of Dense and Hot Matter

 Fluctuations of different conserved charges have been postulated as a signal of the deconfinement transition because they are sensitive probes of quantum numbers and related degrees of freedom.
 In heavy-ion collisions, one needs to relate fluctuations of net baryon number, strangeness, and electric charge with the event-by-event fluctuations of particle species.
-Nondiagonal correlators of conserved charges, like fluctuations, are useful for studying the chemical freeze-out in heavy-ion collisions.
-In thermal equilibrium, they may be estimated using lattice simulations and linked to moments of event-by-event multiplicity distributions.
-They are defined as derivatives of the pressure with respect to the chemical potentials according to Eq. \eqref{eq:susceptibilities}.
+Non-diagonal correlators of conserved charges, like fluctuations, are useful for studying the chemical freeze-out in heavy-ion collisions.
+In thermal equilibrium, these correlators may be estimated using lattice simulations, and linked to moments of event-by-event distributions of multiplicity (i.e., number of particles of a given species in some kinematic region, typically these are all charged particles) distributions.
+They are defined as derivatives of the pressure with respect to the chemical potentials according to Eq.~\eqref{eq:susceptibilities}.
 The quark number chemical potentials appear as parameters in the Grand Canonical partition function.
-The derivative of this function with respect to these chemical potentials yields the susceptibilities and the nondiagonal correlators of the quark flavors.
+The derivative of this function with respect to these chemical potentials yields the susceptibilities and the non-diagonal correlators of the quark flavors.
 Quark flavor chemical potentials can be related to the conserved charge ones through the following relationships: $\mu_u=\frac13\mu_B+\frac23\mu_Q$, $\ \mu_d=\frac13\mu_B-\frac13\mu_Q$, and $\ \mu_s=\frac13\mu_B-\frac13\mu_Q-\mu_S$.

-For $T=125–400$ MeV and at $\mu_B=\mu_S=\mu_Q=0$, the Wuppertal-Budapest lattice QCD collaboration computed the non-diagonal (us) and diagonal (B,s,Q,I,u) susceptibilities for a system of 2+1 staggered quark flavors \cite{Borsanyi:2011sw}, where I stands for isospin.
-Selected susceptibilities are shown in the left panel of Fig. \ref{figure:susc}.
+For $T=125-400$ MeV and at $\mu_B=\mu_S=\mu_Q=0$, the Wuppertal-Budapest lattice QCD collaboration computed the non-diagonal (us) and diagonal (B,s,Q,I,u) susceptibilities for a system of 2+1 staggered quark flavors \citep{Borsanyi:2011sw}, where I stands for isospin.
+Selected susceptibilities are shown in the left panel of Fig.~\ref{figure:susc}.
 A Symanzik-improved gauge and a stout-link improved staggered fermion action were used in this analysis.
-The ratios of fluctuations were found, whose behavior may be recreated using hadronic observables, i.e. proxies, to compare either to lattice QCD findings or experimental observations \cite{Bellwied:2019pxh}.
+The ratios of fluctuations were found, whose behavior may be recreated using hadronic observables, i.e. proxies, to compare either to lattice QCD findings or experimental observations \citep{Bellwied:2019pxh}.